yliow/work-study/README.txt

 courses/ciss358/a/a02                   courses/ciss358/a/a02

+IMPORTANT ASSIGNMENT_TOOL INFO:
+All files under "..\assignment_tool" should go under a directory in "/usr/lib/python3.12/site-packages"

 Comments for ciss145:
 * At top of documents, change "Python Programming Part 1 v0.2" to "Python Programming Part 1 v0.3"